-Prior to the 2019 season, Prescott’s 1.7 career interception percentage is the lowest of anyone on this list and among Cowboys quarterbacks attempted at least 300 passes.
-His job is even easier now that he added a top-flight receiver like Amari Cooper last year and still has running back Ezekiel Elliott in his back pocket.
+As of the 2020 season, Prescott’s 1.7 career interception percentage is the lowest of anyone on this list and among Cowboys quarterbacks attempted at least 300 passes.
+His job is even easier considering he has a top-flight receiver like Amari Cooper and still has running back Ezekiel Elliott in his back pocket.

-A prominent rusher, the former Mississippi State signal caller was closing in on 1,000 career rushing yards before the season but still has a ways to go to catch Staubach’s mark of 2,264 rushing yards.
+A prominent rusher, the former Mississippi State signal caller has logged 1,221 career rushing yards through the 2019 season but still has a ways to go to catch Staubach’s mark of 2,264 rushing yards.
 It’s not crazy to think Prescott could move even higher on this list if he plays the rest of his career in AT&T Stadium.

 4. Danny White